madmachineio/docs/docs/overview/background.md

 Thanks very much for your support in such an early stage!
 Hope we can grow together in the long term 😘!

 Let's talk about MadMachine project.
 At present, the hardware is stable enough.
 But the software still needs improvement.
-We received some issues about the software:
-- The IDE has problems in different OS environments
-- The USB drive may not appear after pressing the DOWNLOAD button
+We received some issues about the software, e.g. the USB drive may not appear after pressing the DOWNLOAD button.

 So we want to share you with some techniques used in our project.
 After reading this article, you will know the principle of our project and what to do if you encounter some issues before we solve them.

 ## Background